 NASP-ERT Minority Scholarship Program

-The NASP-ERT Minority Scholarship Program was established in 1995 to support the graduate training of minority students pursuing careers in school psychology.
+The NASP-ERT Minority Scholarship Program (NASP-ERT MSP) was established in 1995 to support the graduate training of minority students pursuing careers in school psychology.
 The Program seeks to lower financial barriers to training and to highlight the accomplishments of promising future professionals.
 It advances NASP's commitment to diversity in the field of school psychology by supporting culturally diverse graduate students who will eventually provide school-based services to diverse student populations.

 To be considered for this scholarship, the candidate must:

 - Be a full-time or part-time minority student